ahmedesa/laravel-api-tool-kit/Readme.md

 ## Contributing
 We welcome your contributions to help make this package even better.
 Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.

+## License

+By contributing to the Laravel API Toolkit, you agree that your contributions will be licensed under the project's [MIT License](LICENSE.md).